Barnier: No transition before Brexit divorce is settled

 He warned that "real progress" is the condition for moving on to the negotiations on the future relationship, and on a possible transition period, first mentioned by Theresa May in her Florence speech last week.

-But in a characteristic move Davis suggested that any settlement on the divorce bill should be linked to reaching an agreement on future relations.
+But in a characteristic move, Davis suggested that any settlement on the divorce bill should be linked to reaching an agreement on future relations.

 "There are no excuses for standing in the way of progress," Davis said.